9ps/adg/pages/knowledge/colours-and-contrast/how-to-calculate/README.md

 Contrast is calculated using "relative luminance", which is defined as:

-> The relative brightness of any point in a colorspace, normalized to `0` for darkest black and `1` for lightest white.
+> The relative brightness of any point in a colourspace, normalized to `0` for darkest black and `1` for lightest white.

 Quote: [relative luminance (W3.org)](https://www.w3.org/TR/WCAG20/#relativeluminancedef)